YF&R Excellence in Agriculture Award

 The Excellence in Agriculture Award is designed as an opportunity for young farmers and ranchers to earn recognition while actively contributing to and growing through their involvement in Farm Bureau and agriculture.
 Participants will be judged on their involvement in agriculture, leadership ability, and involvement and participation in Farm Bureau and other civic, service, and community organizations.

-The state winner will receive a cash award and will also win a trip to the American Farm Bureau Annual Meeting in Atlanta, Georgia, in January 2022, where they will represent Missouri in the national contest.
+The state winner will receive a cash award and will also win a trip to the American Farm Bureau Annual Meeting in San Juan, Puerto Rico, in January 2023, where they will represent Missouri in the national contest.

 The second and third place entries will also be recognized and receive a plaque and cash award at the Missouri Farm Bureau Annual Meeting.